rxmmah/dotfiles/README.md

-# dotfiles
+# dotfiles for the minimal mind
-for wayland and dwl on Arch 'btw'
+wayland and dwl on Arch 'btw'

 ## main apps